cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 - **champ**  (*type:* string) Name of the post-processed field.

-- **[localisation]**  (*type:* string into ["elem","som","faces"])  Localisation of post-processed field values:  The two available values are elem, som, or faces (LATA format only) used respectively  to select field values at mesh centres (CHAMPMAILLE type field in the lml file) or  at mesh nodes (CHAMPPOINT type field in the lml file).
+- **[localisation]**  (*type:* string into ["elem", "som", "faces"])  Localisation of post-processed field values:  The two available values are elem, som, or faces (LATA format only) used respectively  to select field values at mesh centres (CHAMPMAILLE type field in the lml file) or  at mesh nodes (CHAMPPOINT type field in the lml file).
 If no selection is made, localisation is set to som by default.

 ----